AI anxiety drives workers to hoard skills and knowledge to protect jobs, Adaptavist report reveals

 Methodology:

-Research surveyed 4,000 knowledge workers from the UK, US, Canada, and Germany in August 2025.
+Research surveyed 4,000 knowledge workers from Canada, the US, UK and Germany in August 2025.
 The research was conducted by Attest.

 About Adaptavist and The Adaptavist Group

-Founded in 2005, Adaptavist is a global technology and innovative solutions provider that helps organisations improve agility and overcome the challenges of digital transformation.
+Founded in 2005, Adaptavist is a global technology and innovative solutions provider that helps organizations improve agility and overcome the challenges of digital transformation.

 We are experts at delivering innovative and tailored solutions and quality services across some of the world’s most trusted technology ecosystems, including Atlassian, AWS, monday.com, GitLab, and many more.